Sonic CD decompilation

 History

 Sonic the Hedgehog CD was released in 1993 for the Sega Mega CD.
-Like other games developer for the platform, it was written written in Motorola 68000 assembly.
+Like other games developed for the platform, it was written written in Motorola 68000 assembly.

 In 1995, Sega and Intel collaborated to port Sonic CD to PCs equipped with a Pentium processor running Windows 95.
 As part of this venture, the game's assembly code had to be translated to C code.